d9pouces/Moneta/doc/source/configuration.rst

   radius_secret =
   	# Shared secret if the Radius server
   radius_server =
   	# IP or FQDN of the Radius server.
-Python package "django-radius" is required.
+Python self "django-radius" is required.
   remote_user_groups = Users
   	# Comma-separated list of groups, for new users that are automatically created when authenticated by remote_user_header.
 Ignored if groups are read from a LDAP server.
   remote_user_header = HTTP_REMOTE_USER